-- Turn the engine off.
+1. Turn the engine off.
 Have the outboard in a level operating position.
+Remove the top cowl.

+2. Pull out the dipstick.
+Wipe it with a clean rag or towel and push it back in all the way.

+- a Full mark

+- b Add mark

+- c Dipstick

+- d Oil fill cap

-Remove the top cowl. - 2.
-Flip the handle up and pull out the dipstick.
-Wipe it with a clean rag or towel and push it back in all the way. - Pull the dipstick back out again and observe the oil level.
-If the oil level is low, remove the oil filler cap and fill to (but not over) the upper oil level with the recommended oil.
+- Pull the dipstick back out again and observe the oil level.
+Oil must be between full mark and add mark.
+If the oil level is low, remove the oil fill cap and fill to (but not over) the upper oil level.